gimlet-io/gimlet-documentation/src/pages/blog/index.md

 title: Blog
 ---

+{% post name="Git: the ironclad system" image="git-ironclad.png" link="/blog/git-the-ironclad-system" date="2023-03-30" %}
+Git is the most feared tool amongst the tools we use everyday.
+Over the years I developed an ironclad approach to git, to not get into trouble, and if I did, how to get out of it.
+This is the first thing I pass on to the Gimlet team in our onboarding, and now making it public.
+{% /post %}

+{% post name="Don't group environment variables" image="dont-group.png" link="/blog/clickops-over-gitops" date="2023-03-16" %}
+I don't know who need to hear this, but don't group environment variables! `APP_ENV=staging` is a big devops booboo.
+{% /post %}

 {% post name="Clickops over gitops" image="clickops.png" link="/blog/clickops-over-gitops" date="2023-03-16" %}
 Doing cloud operations by clicking on a dashboard that generates a stream of infrastructure as code changes.
 {% /post %}